Skip to content

 She closed her pack and went to the gate.

-Lyra stepped through.
-The portal's resonance shifted as she passed, a deeper register beneath the standard frequency.
-Atmospheric fluctuation.
-The mountains pulling at the calibration.
+The portal shimmered, and Lyra stepped through.
+The portal's resonance shifted as she passed, dropping into a deeper register beneath the standard frequency, the mountains pulling at the calibration.

-The cold hit with the full weight of the mountains behind it.
-Immediate.
-Total.
+The cold hit with the full weight of the mountains behind it: immediate, total, the kind that found the gaps between thought and readiness.
 Wind tore at her robes and the peaks rose in jagged white against a darkening sky.
 The air carried a copper edge she could taste at the back of her throat, raw mana pulled to the valley by the stone and the violence done to it.

-She had memorized the casualty projections and supply routes.
+She knew the casualty projections, the supply routes, the names of officers she'd never meet.
 Her hand went to her focus, and the crystal was already cold.
+Colder than it should have been, the nullstone in these mountains, bleeding the warmth from it.

 A Vanguard officer in Greyclaw colors approached.
 Scarred, practical, already bored with her.